-Most students enrolled in the Juris Doctor Telecommunications Programs will qualify for low interest loans in amounts sufficient to cover 100% of tuition, fees, books and related costs.
+Most students enrolled in the Juris Doctor Directed Study Programs will qualify for low interest loans in amounts sufficient to cover 100% of tuition, fees, books and related costs.
 These loans may either be subsidized (where the government pays the interest charges during the term of enrollment) or unsubsidized (where interest is accrued during the term of enrollment and eventually paid by the student).

 Independent Study students (J.D. or LL.M.) are not eligible for Federally Insured Student Loans but may qualify for private loans, military or employer tuition assistance, and/or Taft University System grants.

 Federal Student Loans have distinct advantages over traditional consumer loans:

 Repayment of loans received while attending Taft may be deferred until six months after students have graduated or otherwise left school;

 The credit history of the borrower is not a factor in the loan approval.
 A low FICO score, a bankruptcy, or a foreclosure will not disqualify a student from obtaining a federal student loan; and